 This report is prepared by the Vice President for Student Affairs in cooperation with local law enforcement authorities and includes information provided by them as well as by the College's campus security authorities and various other elements of the College.
 Each year an e-mail notification is made to all enrolled students and employees that provides the website link to access this report.
 Prospective students and employees are also notified of the report's availability.
-Hard copies of the report may also be obtained at no cost by contacting Dr. Vincent Bowhay, Vice President for Student Affairs, Student Union - 103, Independence Community College, 1057 W. College Ave.
-Independence, KS 67301, 620-332-5429.
+Hard copies of the report may also be obtained at no cost by contacting the Vice President for Student Affairs, in the Student Union room 203, Independence Community College.
 The College is committed to taking the actions necessary to provide a safe and secure working/learning environment for all students and staff.
 As a member of the campus community, you can feel safe and comfortable knowing that security procedures are in place that represent best practices in the field, and are constantly tested and re-evaluated for their effectiveness.